 Meanwhile, an unlikely ally has watched over her since she was found as a child in the abandoned Western Residence of the Yang family home.
 The spirit woman Fox has been companion and friend, comforter, teacher and helper.
 As Jialing faces the dilemmas of womanhood, she realizes the value of Fox's friendship and the power of the mysterious secret the two have shared.

 Fox remains steadfast as Jialing travels the hard road of experience toward forgiveness, self-trust, and understanding.
-Still, when circumstances force the human woman to make the hardest decision of her life, she feels unprepared.
+Even so, when circumstances force the human woman to make the hardest decision of her life, she feels unprepared.
 Before taking a leap of faith, she must apply the lessons she has learned, as well as all she instinctively knows.

 Set against the turbulent background of WWI-era Shanghai, this is the story of one woman's struggle for dignity and self-determination in a society with no compunction about denying her both.
 In our own time, Janie Chang's second novel holds a deep resonance.
 Many readers can relate to this timeless depiction of a woman determined to gain some control over her destiny.